Ulmus 'Wanoux': Pests and diseases

 However, the presence of U. wallichiana in the ancestry of poses the risk of susceptibility to elm yellows (phloem necrosis), which seriously damaged its Dutch stablemate 'Lobel' used as a control in the Italian elm breeding programme.
 The clone has also proven susceptible to Coral spot fungus Nectria cinnabarina in the Netherlands.

-In trials in southern England, the leaves were found to remain completely free of Black Spot.
+In trials in southern England, the leaves were found to remain completely free of black spot.

 Cultivation

 has moderate vigour, attaining a height of 14 m at 20 years of age in France.
 The tree is reputedly easily propagated from cuttings. was introduced to North America in 2010, with the supply of two small specimens to the USDA, Washington, D.C., released from quarantine in 2013. is reported "the most successful so far" (2021) of a 2014 trial planting of elms at Lees Court, Kent.
 Among urban introductions in the UK are three specimens, planted in 2014, towards the east end of Broad Walk, Christ Church Meadow, Oxford, and four in Inverleith Park, Edinburgh, planted c.2012.
-300 VADA were planted circa 2019 in the Parc de Sceaux, southern Paris, and early in 2021 92 were planted in the jardin des Tuileries. is not known to have been introduced to Australasia.
+300 VADA were planted circa 2019 in the Parc de Sceaux, southern Paris, and early in 2021 92 were planted in the jardin des Tuileries.